 But when viewed from the perspective of the larger environment, the governor is not cyclic and never returns to the same situation again.
 Think of the behavior of a steam engine on a train as it goes over a mountain.
 The wheels spin back to the exact same place relative to the locomotive but they are in constantmotion, never twice in the same condition relative to the track, the mountain, the planet, the sun, the galaxy.

-Spin as a relative thing, and is cyclic only when viewed from within the closed organization pattern of the system itself.
+Spin is relative; cyclic only when viewed from within the closed organization pattern of the system itself.

 Awareness is a closed information system.
-A being checks predicted conditions at set intervals (usually as fast as it's biochemical system can reset itself).
+A being checks predicted conditions at set intervals (usually as fast as it's biochemical network can reset itself).

 But awareness is an open, flowing interconnected system in terms of the flow of materials and fuels and events required to create the being and it's awareness.